SEACrowd/seacrowd-datahub/README.md

 ## Acknowledgements

 Our initiative is heavily inspired by [NusaCrowd](https://github.com/IndoNLP/nusa-crowd/tree/master/nusacrowd) which provides open access data to 100+ Indonesian NLP corpora.
-You can check NusaCrowd paper on the following [link](https://aclanthology.org/2023.findings-acl.868/).
+You can check NusaCrowd paper (published in ACL Findings 2023) on the following [link](https://aclanthology.org/2023.findings-acl.868/).